inet-framework/inet-showcases/visualizer/radiomediumactivity/doc/index.rst

 by the visualizer's animation speed parameters.
 The two parameters are ``signalPropagationAnimationSpeed`` and ``signalTransmissionAnimationSpeed`` (not specified by default).
-The propagation animation speed pertains to the expansion/recession phase, when a signal boundary is propagating on the scene.
-The transmission animation speed refers to the presence phase, when no signal boundary is visible.
+The propagation animation speed pertains to the expansion/recession phase, i.e. when a signal boundary is propagating on the scene.
+The transmission animation speed refers to the presence phase, i.e. when no signal boundary is visible.
 If no value is specified for these parameters, the :par:`signalPropagationAnimationTime` and :par:`signalTransmissionAnimationTime` parameters take effect.
 These